nesquikm/the_speech_to_text_button/README.md

 [![Analyze and test all][analyze_and_test_badge]][analyze_and_test_link] [![style: very good analysis][very_good_analysis_badge]][very_good_analysis_link]

-A flutter widget that transcribes speech to text.
+A Flutter widget that provides a simple button for speech-to-text transcription, handling permissions and errors across platforms.

 Try the [example][example_link] right away in your browser.